JoelPendleton/CNT-EDSR-Simulation/README.md

 system.visualise("20220309-135220")
 ```

-Plots similar to the following will be saved to `/results` folder.
+Plots similar to the following will be saved to `/results` folder:

+Show Images